Akil Baddoo Player Props: Tigers vs. White Sox

 Akil Baddoo At The Plate

+- Baddoo has picked up a hit in 19 of 37 games this year, with multiple hits eight times.

-- In 36 games played this season, he has homered in only two of them.
+- He has hit a home run in two of 37 games played this season, and in 1.6% of his plate appearances.

-- Baddoo has driven in a run in eight games this season (22.2%), including one multiple-RBI game.
+- Baddoo has driven in a run in nine games this year (24.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.